 The ground shrieked toward me.
 Seconds from the bottom, my legs snapped together, my hands tightened their grip, and I halted.

 At least, that was how it was supposed to work.
 How it did work, the last two hundred times I exhibited the move.

 Not today, though.

 My head snapped involuntarily toward the sound.
-A second thud, a jingle, and a clacking sound.
-The door flew open.
 Time froze.
 My ex-boyfriend Gary stumbled across the threshold.
-I couldn’t for the life of me think what he was doing in my apartment.
-Or where he got a key.
+I couldn’t for the life of me think what he was doing in my home.
+He never lived here.

 Then I realized he wasn’t alone.
-Wrapped around him was his intern, Lindsay.
+Wrapped around him was his coworker, Lindsay.
+I’d never liked her.
 Her shirt flew through the air, hitting me in the face.

 My mouth fell open.
 They crashed up against the wall next to the door, not even noticing my presence.
+At the same moment, I finished my drop.
+Unfortunately, I closed my legs a split second too late.
 My ass slammed into the ground.
 Ow.

 Before I’d even finished registering the pain—much less processing everything else that happened—my phone started to ring.
 My best friend’s ringtone.